isomerpages/np-infosite/pages/About.md

 technical queries, please write to <a href="mailto:itcare@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">itcare@connect.np.edu.sg</a>.&nbsp;Include your name, course, student ID and screenshots of the error message in your email.</p>
-<h3>Student ID and Password</h3>
+<h3>NPNet Account and Password</h3>
-<p>Your student ID and password for notebook registration can be found in
+<p>Your NPNet Account and password for notebook registration can be found
-your Acceptance of Offer letter.
+in your Acceptance of Offer letter.
 To view your Acceptance of Offer letter, download the mStudent App (<a href="https://apps.apple.com/sg/app/mstudent/id1065511743" rel="noopener noreferrer nofollow" target="_blank">iOS</a> / <a href="https://play.google.com/store/apps/details?id=sg.edu.np.student" rel="noopener noreferrer nofollow" target="_blank">Android</a>) and tap on “Get Started”.</p>
 <p></p>